Phonon Trapping Lateral Field Excited Suspended Bulk Acoustic Wave Resonators (XBARs): Conclusions

-Finally, while we have focused purely on the mechanical aspects of MW-OTs in this work and have been (mechanical) frequency agnostic in some sense, MW-OTs in this XBAR-like geometry can only achieve high $g_0$ while operating at the Brillouin frequency \cite{renninger2018bulk, valle2019high, valle2021cryogenic}.
-This dictates the choice of the materials as the Brillouin frequency is set by both the material's refractive index and the speed of sound.
-To achieve an interaction at \qty{7.5}{\GHz} \cite{valle2021cryogenic} to be compatible with current qubit frequencies, the Si layer in the current stack must be eliminated and the XBAR designed around an ScAlN-SiO\textsubscript{2} stack.
-Given the importance of mechanical dissipation in MW-OT \cite{wu2020microwave}, the $Q$ that can be obtained in SiO\textsubscript{2} at low temperatures and \qty{}{\GHz} frequencies will be critical to achieving high conversion efficiencies.
-We would like to end by noting that while we have developed these phonon trapping ideas mainly in the context of of MW-OTs, they are also applicable to improving the performance (mainly $Q$) of traditional XBAR resonators and RF filters \cite{yandrapalli2022study}, where the interdigitated electrode gaps can be re-designed as 1D-lenses, similar to Fig.\ref{1D Lens}.
+Finally, while we have focused purely on the mechanical aspects of MW-OTs in this work and have been (mechanical) frequency agnostic in some sense, as noted above, MW-OTs in this XBAR-like geometry can only achieve high AO coupling strengths ($g_0$) while operating at the Brillouin frequency \cite{renninger2018bulk, valle2019high, valle2021cryogenic}.
+To achieve an interaction at \qty{7.25}{\GHz} \cite{valle2021cryogenic} to be compatible with current qubit frequencies, BS needs to be engineered in the silica layer.
+Given the importance of mechanical dissipation in MW-OT \cite{wu2020microwave}, the $Q_m$ that can be obtained in SiO\textsubscript{2} at low temperatures at \qty{}{\GHz} frequencies will be critical to achieving high conversion efficiencies, and this remains an open question, although there are promising low frequency results in fused silica \cite{schroeter2007mechanical, numata2002intrinsic} and quartz \cite{galliou2013extremely} that indicate low mechanical dissipation at cryogenic temperatures.